lilaq-project/lilaq-project.github.io/docs/tutorials/06-ticks.md

     xaxis: (tick-distance: 0.25)
   )
   ```
+- The linear tick locator also has a `unit` parameter that can be used to change the base unit relative to which the tick distance is computed.
+A common use case are scales that mark multiples of $\pi$ as [demonstrated in this example](/docs/examples/multiple-of-pi-scale).

 ### Manual tick locations
 When all else fails, or you need to mark some irregularly distributed ticks, or want to specify string labels, you can also give a manual list of tick locations.
 Note that in general, this approach is discouraged because the ticks won't be updated according to the data.